abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```

 Set the voltage for the selected channel on the DAC
+**Parameters:**
-**Parameters:** channel - 1 or 2,  voltage can be between 0 and 2.047 volts when gain is set to 1 or 0 and 4.095 volts when gain is set to 2
+channel - 1 or 2, the voltage can be between 0 and 2.047 volts when the gain is set to 1 or 0 and 4.095 volts when the gain is set to 2
 **Returns:** null
 ___
 ```